shervinsafavi/cmclab/research/index.md

 We want to understand how our brain does those computations and how they are implemented (biophysics of computations).

 {% capture sumLabResMeth %}
-We do normative and biophysical modeling (with the goal of combining them) to understand the cognitive functions; we will test these models with neural and behavioral data (in collaboration with experimental labs); and we will develop machine learning methods for multi- and cross-scale analysis of neural data to first better understand the multi-scale machinary of the brain, and second better capture the neural markers of underlying cognitive (sub-)processes and ultimately connect them to underlying computations.
+We do normative and biophysical modeling (with the goal of combining them) to understand the cognitive functions; we will test these models with neural and behavioral data (in collaboration with experimental labs); and we will develop machine learning methods for multi- and cross-scale analysis of neural data to first better understand the multi-scale machinery of the brain, and second better capture the neural markers of underlying cognitive (sub-)processes and ultimately connect them to underlying computations.
 {% endcapture %}

 {%